sdsutariya/sdsutariya/README.md

 <h2>💫 About Me:</h2>
-<center>👋 Hi, I’m sumit sutariya</center>center><br/>
+<center>👋 Hi, I’m sumit sutariya</center><br/>
-- 🌱 I’m currently working as software engineer.<br/>
-- A passionate and creative full-stack developer and product engineer from 🇮🇳  with a strong intrest in Back end technologies and DevOps⚙️.<br/>
+- A passionate and creative full-stack developer and software engineer with a strong intrest in Back end technologies and DevOps⚙️.<br/>

 <h3>🔭 I’m currently working on:</h3>
 - 👀 I’m Improving in mern stack web development and implementing microservices architecture.